Sports Nutrition :101 Overview Guide

-Individuals who workout daily have greater requirements for protein than who are inactive individuals .
-Protein is needed for increasing the recovery rate of break down muscle during workout.
-So it is important for you to consume Protein rich foods.
+Individuals who work out daily have greater requirements for protein than who are inactive individuals.
+Protein is needed for increasing the recovery rate of breakdown muscle during a workout.
+So it is important for you to consume Protein-rich foods.

-The amount of protein needed by an individual is dependent upon the physical activities and are adjustable according to the needs and training regime.
+The amount of protein needed by an individual is dependent upon the physical activities and is adjustable according to the needs and training regime.

 Studies on sports nutrition always recommend intake 15 to 25 gm of protein each meal throughout the day.

 Nutrition experts also recommend taking protein with complex carbohydrates right after your workout as it promotes better recovery.
-Always add high quality protein that absorb fast in your post workout meal.
+Always add high-quality protein that absorbs fast in your post-workout meal.

-Taking whey protein and BCAAs in your post workout meal will enhance your Muscle protein synthesis as it contains leucine which mainly trigger protein synthesis.
+Taking whey protein and BCAAs in your post-workout meal will enhance your Muscle protein synthesis as it contains leucine which mainly triggers protein synthesis.

-Many individuals think consuming an extra amount of protein then required can get them increased strength and muscle mass faster.
+Many individuals think consuming an extra amount of protein than required can get them increased strength and muscle mass faster.

-Fat is also an essential part of nutrient as it plays many important roles in our body such as supporting cell membrane, brain function, protecting internal organs and nerve sheaths.
+Fat is also an essential part of nutrients as it plays many important roles in our body such as supporting cell membrane, brain function, protecting internal organs, and nerve sheaths.

 However, there is no specific recommendation for fat intake.
-Individuals must focus on their daily intake of carbohydrate and Proteins and consume fats for overall calories make up.
+Individuals must focus on their daily intake of carbohydrates and Proteins and consume fats for overall calories makeup.

 It is always recommended for an athlete to consume calories from fat less than 35 % but it all depends upon individual personal needs and goal.

-You must consume energy from a fat minimum of 20% otherwise you will have deficiency of good fats and many fat soluble vitamins.
+You must consume energy from a fat minimum of 20% otherwise you will have a deficiency of good fats and many fat-soluble vitamins.

 Hydration is a very important factor for maintaining optimal health.
 Make sure you properly get hydrated before starting your workout session.
 You must consume at least 5 to 10 ml of water per kg of body weight before 2 to 4 hours of starting your workout in order to minimize dehydration.

-Drinking too much water can result in dilution of sodium level in blood.
-It is advised to consume that much fluid upto which you maintain normal body weight neither increasing it.
+Drinking too much water can result in dilution of sodium levels in the blood.
+It is advised to consume that much fluid up to which you maintain normal body weight neither increasing it.

-After your workout session the loss of water and sodium can be recovered by normal drinking of water and consuming foods.
-But if you need for faster recovery you will need a rehydration drink or need to consume 25 % of more water with salty foods.
+After your workout session, the loss of water and sodium can be recovered by normal drinking of water and consuming foods.
+But if you need faster recovery you will need a rehydration drink or need to consume 25 % of more water with salty foods.